Aristoi Classical Academy: History

-The open-enrollment charter school has become enormously popular in the Katy community.
-Once permission to add a high school was granted by the state, 9th grade was added in 2014, with a new grade level added each subsequent year.
-The 2016-17 school year opened with 761 students in grades K-11 and a waiting list totaling 258.
-In 2018, ACA celebrated its first graduating class.

-ACA students scored impressively on the 2016 STAAR test.
-In high school, for example, 100% of ACA students earned Level II (satisfactory) scores for English I, compared to 62% statewide.
-Similarly, ACA scores for Algebra 1, Biology, and English II were 93%, 95%, and 90%, respectively, compared to statewide scores of 68%, 49%, and 63%.
-The school outgrew its small campus in historic Katy and had to lease additional space to serve the growing student body.
-Therefore, 22.16 acres of land was purchased on Morton Road (Katy) to build a K-12 campus.
-The first phase included a multipurpose facility with a gymnasium, stage, offices, restrooms, locker rooms, an adjacent kitchen and service area, and three modular buildings with space for twelve classrooms each.
-An athletic field being constructed on the northeast corner of the property will be used for sports and physical education programs.

-Limitations of charter school funding create financial challenges that traditional public schools do not face.
-For example, charter schools receive less funding per student as they are ineligible for local tax revenue, and they receive zero funding for facilities.
-Thus, ACA must rely on philanthropic support in its ambitious efforts to provide children in Katy and West Houston with a classical education and suitable learning environment.
+2016 STAAR test scores were good for students attending the school.

+The school expanded into a new K-12 campus on Morton Road in 2016.

 In May 2019, Brenda Davidson, the school's superintendent, announced Dr. Terrence O. Moore as the new Headmaster after Matthew Watson serving in the position for five years to develop the high school.
 On October 18, 2019, Dr. Moore “tendered his resignation” as Headmaster.
 Kathryn Locheed took his place as the interim Head of Upper School.

 Campus

 Aristoi Classical Academy has two campuses.
 Aristoi's Main Campus (5618 Eleventh St.) houses the school's elementary grades—Kindergarten through 4th Grade.
 The Morton Road Campus (5610 Morton Rd.) houses 5th through 12th Grades, and the district offices.

 On December 21, 2018, it was announced that Aristoi will create a campus based in Crossover Bible Fellowship as an effort expand into the Cypress-Fairbanks Independent School District area.